Skip to main content

 A series of letters called the Dear Rep letters from 1852-1894 provide insights into nineteenth-century Montgomery County.
 These letters are primarily addressed to Rep., otherwise known as Serepta Mildred Jordan Homer (b.
 January 27, 1839, d.
 September 25, 1894) of the New Providence area in Montgomery County.
 Serepta was the great-great grandmother of Evelyn and is buried at Greenwood Cemetery.
 Her funeral announcement and death notices are housed in this collection.

-High school and college school memorabilia, including an autograph album, "The Purple and Gold" literary magazines, football programs, "All-State" newsletters, and a "Farewell and Hail" yearbook, highlight Evelyn's time as a student in the 1940's.
+High school and college school memorabilia, including an autograph album, football programs, "All-State" newsletters, and a "Farewell and Hail" yearbook, highlight Evelyn's time as a student in the 1940's.

 Dates